 The Biomedical Discussion Group presents on a variety of topics within biomedicine or technologies that could be applied within the biomedical field.

-Lectures are held the third Thursday of every month and are open to all faculty, postdocs, students, staff, and visiting researchers.
+Lectures are open to all faculty, postdocs, students, staff, and visiting researchers.
 Presentation times may vary.
 Registration is required for each event.

 Past lectures can be found in below and on our YouTube channel.

 Dr. Catherine Le Visage, University of Nantes